microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/New-WinGetSource.md

 ```

 Creates the Windows Package Manager REST source in Azure with resources named "contosorestsource" in the westus region of
-Azure with the basic level performance in the "Visual Studio Subscription" Subscription.
+Azure with the basic level performance in the "Visual Studio Subscription" subscription.
-Displays the required command
-to connect the WinGet client to the new Windows Package Manager REST source after the source has been created.
+Displays the required command to connect the WinGet client to the new Windows Package Manager REST source after the source has been created.

 ### EXAMPLE 3
 ```